This article was originally published on 1/11/2019 but has been updated following a recent ruling from the ACCC.

 Consumers complained to the Australian Competition and Consumer Council (ACCC) that representatives from EB Games had said they were not entitled to refunds after experiencing faults in the game, ranging from server issues to in-game bugs.

 EB Games committed to refunding consumers who contacted themfor refunds between November 14th 2018 and October 31st 2019 in a court—enforceable undertaking submitted to the ACCC.

 Consumers who are eligible for a refund should contact EBGames before August 1st 2020 by emailing the Customer Service Centreat customer.supportAUS@ebgames.com to request a refund.

 “AustralianConsumer Law provides consumers with the right to ask for their choice of arepair, replacement or refund when they have purchased a product that has afault which amounts to a major failure," said ACCC Commissioner Sarah Court.

-The ACCC has found that ZeniMax developers of online game Fallout 76, the followup to 2015’s Fallout 4, had likely misled Australian customers about their rights and that customers could get a refund.
+In November of 2019 the ACCC accepted a court-enforceable undertaking from ZeniMax, developers of Fallout 76, after they acknowledged they had likely misled Australian consumers about their rights and that they could receive a refund.

 Customers who requested a refund for the game when they experienced a variety of faults such as online server problems, lag and graphical issues were told they weren’t able to claim a refund.

-The findings which have been accepted by parent company ZeniMax Media Inc as well as Australian and European subsidiaries, and customers who contacted the company between the 24th of November 2018, just two weeks after the game launched, and the first of June this year could get their money back.
+The findings which were accepted by parent company ZeniMax Media Inc as well as Australian and European subsidiaries, and customers who contacted the company between the 24th of November 2018, just two weeks after the game launched, and the first of June 2019 could get their money back.